-Cooler weather is great for hiking and hanging out at camp, but combined with the 55-65 degree river water can make for a challenging combination if you are not dressed appropriately.
+Cooler weather is excellent for hiking and hanging out at camp, but combined with the 55-65 degree river water can make for a challenging combination if you are not dressed appropriately.

 Here are some tips to help you prepare!

 - Most importantly – no cotton!
-Cotton takes too long to dry and loses its ability to insulate once it is wet.
-You will get cold and stay cold.
+Cotton takes too long to dry and loses its ability to insulate once wet.
+You will be cold and stay cold.
 Instead choose layers such as wool, fleece, polypropylene, and Capilene that have the ability to retain heat when wet.

 - Pack several lightweight/midweight items that can be layered.
-Layering gives you the option to add or remove layers for changing conditions and helps to regulate your body temperature.
+Layering allows you to add or remove clothing for changing conditions.
 In addition to your river clothes, we recommend bringing long underwear, mid-weight fleece pants, and a fleece/warm jacket.
 Your outer layer should be your waterproof rain gear.
 It is a good idea to bring two sets of base layers: one to wear while rafting and a dry set to change into at camp.

 - Bring a warm winter hat/beanie to keep your head warm.
 Again, wool or fleece is a good choice.

 - Cover your extremities.
-Bring wool or neoprene gloves and socks/booties.
+Wool or neoprene gloves and socks/booties are recommended.
 These items do not take up much room in your bag and can make a huge difference.

 - Stay hydrated.
 This is important year-round, but being dehydrated in cooler weather can cause your core temperature to drop.
 Luckily, warm water for tea and cocoa will be available at camp in the mornings.